-We often talk about gathering together with your cell site or home church.
-We encourage you to share these webcasts with them.
-But we have never talked about how you start a cell site or home church.
+We often talk about gathering together with your cell site or home church and encourage you to share these webcasts with them, but we have never talked about how you start a cell site or home church.
 Stay with us as we talk about starting a cell site on Cell Life Church Live.

 Downloads and Links